Views Media

 • Bicep curls: 3 sets of 12 reps

-Pro tip: Start with lighter resistance and focus on perfect form.
-As you get stronger, progress to heavier bands or increase reps and sets.
+Pro tip: Start with lighter resistance and focus on form.
+As you get stronger, move to heavier bands or increase reps before jumping to the next resistance level.

 Care Tips for Resistance Bands

-1. Store away from direct sunlight - UV rays can degrade latex and rubber materials
+1. Store away from direct sunlight - UV rays degrade latex and rubber over time

 2. Check for nicks and tears - Inspect before each use to prevent snapping during exercise